The Stans Small Group Tour: Uzbekistan, Kazakhstan, Kyrgyzstan, and Turkmenistan

 In morning we drive to Issyk-Kul Lake, which is called pearl of Kyrgyzstan.
 On the way we will visit the Burana tower-museum, which is located in what was the centre of the ancient town of Balasagun.
 Near the tower is a museum with artefacts inside and out covering an area of 36 hectares.
 There are stone statue gravestones of nomadic Turkic people of the 6th to 10th centuries, petroglyphs from the 2nd century B.C. to the 10th century A.D., stone agricultural implements, and other monuments to be found outside.
 Lunch will be with a Kyrgyz family living near Burana Tower.

 In the afternoon we continue by road toward Issyk-Kul lake via Boom Pass (250 km).
 Boom canyon is very beautiful place, full of high mountains, green pines, and a sparkling river.
 Issyk-Kul lake occupies the central part of the valley created by a circle of the Terskey and Kungey Ala-Too mountain ranges.
 Issyk-Kul lake is the largest in the Tien-Shan mountains and is unique in that dozens of rivers and streams flow into it, yet none flow out.
+Accommodation and dinner will be in comfortable Issyk-Kul resort.

-On our journey around the northern and eastern sides of the lake to Karakol we stop to see an open air museum, the Petroglyphs Gallery of Cholpon-Ata, with rock figures created by ancient artists in the 4th century BC.
+On our journey around the northern and eastern sides of the lake to Karakol we stop to see an open-air museum, the Petroglyphs Gallery of Cholpon-Ata, with rock figures created by ancient artists in the 4th C BC.
 The scenes vary with images of animals, especially of mountain goats with curved spiraling horns.
 All the figures were engraved in profile and there are grounds for thinking that these images are some kind of an open cult temple, a place where ancient nomadic people worshiped.

 Day 19: Kaji-Say - Son-Kul